roobscoob/among-us-protocol/README.md

 To show all game traffic:
 udp.port in { 22023 22123 22223 22323 22423 22523 22623 22723 22823 22923 }

-To show only reliable packets (recommended as movement, pings, and acks can add a bunch of noise) udp.port in { 22023 22123 22223 22323 22423 22523 22623 22723 22823 22923 } and data[0] == 01
+To show only reliable packets (recommended as movement, pings, and acks can add a bunch of noise): udp.port in { 22023 22123 22223 22323 22423 22523 22623 22723 22823 22923 } and data[0] == 01
 ```